dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 # Probing memcached with bpftrace uprobes

-One of the reasons we were able to deploy bpftrace so quickly to solve this issue was because we have distributed bpf tools in production via a custom toolbox image for about a year now, and have had `bpftrace` deployed to production along with the standard bcc tools.
+One of the reasons we were able to deploy bpftrace so quickly to solve this issue was because we have distributed eBPF tools in production via a custom toolbox image for about a year now, and have had `bpftrace` deployed to production along with the standard bcc tools.